whostolebenfrog/mr-baker/README.md

 500 Healthcheck failed json response.

 GET /1.x/amis
-200 Returns a list of the latest nokia, base and public amis.
+200 Returns a list of the latest base and public amis.

 GET /1.x/amis/:service-name
 200 Returns a list of the 10 latest amis baked for the supplied service name

 POST /1.x/bake/entertainment-ami
-200 Bakes a new version of the entertainment base ami based on the latest nokia ami.
+200 Bakes a new version of the base ami based on the latest amazon linux ami.
 Streams a text response of packers output as it creates the ami.

 POST /1.x/bake/public-ami
-200 Bakes a new public ami based on the latest base entertainment ami.
+200 Bakes a new public ami based on the latest base ami.
 Streams a text response of packers output as it creates the ami.

 POST /1.x/:service-name/:service-version
 200 Bakes a new ami for the supplied service name and version.
-Finds the service rpm
-    in yum repo.
+Finds the service rpm in yum repo.
 Looks up the rpm iteration automatically.
 Streams a text response of packers output as it creates the ami.

 GET /1.x/pokemon
 200 Prints an ascii representation of ditto